-The rationale for this goal was to examine state policies and approaches to ensuring that funding is provided for persons who transition back into the community in order for them to obtain needed support services to fully participate in their community.
+The rationale for this goal was to examine state policies and approaches to ensuring that funding is available for persons who transition back into the community in order for them to obtain needed support services in their community.

 Objective 2a: Changes in the balance of long term care funding between institutional and home and community-based services.